yash0224/Zeotap-Assign2/README.md

 # Weather Alert Application

 ## Overview
-This project is a <a href="https://www.techtarget.com/searchitoperations/definition/distributed-applications-distributed-apps">distributed application</a> that uses the <a href="https://openweathermap.org/api"> Open Weather API </a> to provide accurate and up-to-date weather information to its users.
-The app will provide valuable information to users, such as forecasts for the near future, long-term weather trends, and immediate alerts in case of extreme weather conditions.
-To ensure data consistency and accessibility, we will deploy <a href="https://www.docker.com/">Docker</a> containers to run the web application and <a href="https://kafka.apache.org/"> Kafka </a> to handle real-time data streams.
-Additionally, we will use a <a href="https://www.python.org/">Python</a> pipeline to process the obtained weather data and save it to a <a href="https://www.mongodb.com/">Mongodb</a> database for future analysis.
+This distributed application uses the [Open Weather API](https://openweathermap.org/api) to deliver real-time, reliable weather information, including immediate alerts for extreme conditions, short-term forecasts, and long-term trends.
+To maintain data consistency and easy access, it utilizes [Docker](https://www.docker.com/) containers for deployment, [Kafka](https://kafka.apache.org/) for real-time data streaming, and a [Python](https://www.python.org/) pipeline to process weather data, which is stored in a [MongoDB](https://www.mongodb.com/) database for analysis.

   ## Project Map

-Using <a href="https://openweathermap.org/api">Open Weather</a>, <a href="https://www.python.org/">Python</a>, <a href="https://kafka.apache.org/">Kafka</a>, and <a href="https://www.mongodb.com/">MongoDB</a> in combination, a comprehensive machine learning pipeline can be developed to gather, process, examine, visualize, and transmit data.
-Open Weather can be utilized to gather data, Python can be employed for analysis, and MongoDB can be utilized to store the data.
-Lastly, the data can be transmitted to users through Kafka, providing for their needs.
+Using a combination of [Open Weather API](https://openweathermap.org/api), Python, Kafka, and MongoDB, this application builds a comprehensive machine learning pipeline for data collection, processing, analysis, visualization, and delivery.
+The pipeline gathers data with Open Weather API, processes and analyzes it with Python, stores it in MongoDB, and transmits updates to users through Kafka.